idempiere/idempiere-examples/org.idempiere.zul.form.example/README.md

 * At the duplicated service.product launch configuration, goes to the plugin tab and select this plugin.
 * Launch iDempiere using the duplicated service.product launch configuration.
 * The plugin include 2Pack that will create form and menu with the name "zul Payment Allocation".
+* For zul editor, install Zk Studio from Eclipse Market Place.

 2. POM Files
 * pom.xml